babashka/babashka/README.md

 ## Rationale

-The sweet spot for babashka is executing Clojure snippets or scripts in the same space where you would use bash.
+The sweet spot for babashka is executing Clojure snippets or scripts in the same space where you would use Bash.

 As one user described it:

-> I’m quite at home in bash most of the time, but there’s a substantial grey area of things that are too complicated to be simple in bash, but too simple to be worth writing a clj/s script for.
+> I’m quite at home in Bash most of the time, but there’s a substantial grey area of things that are too complicated to be simple in bash, but too simple to be worth writing a clj/s script for.
 Babashka really seems to hit the sweet spot for those cases.

 Goals: